Charlotte Financial Services Law Firms: Lateral Hiring Outlook

 Several firms stand out as aggressive hirers in this space.
 K&L Gates has been expanding their Charlotte office significantly, particularly in banking regulation and fintech transactions.
 Their national platform gives associates exposure to complex, multi-jurisdictional deals that smaller regional firms can't match.

 Moore & Van Allen is the homegrown powerhouse that's essentially built into the Charlotte banking ecosystem.
-They've got deep relationships with the major banks and are particularly strong in regulatory work — exactly what you mentioned being interested in.
-They're known for promoting from within, which could work in your favor as a lateral.
+They have deep, publicly known relationships with major banks and are particularly strong in regulatory work.
+The firm reportedly emphasizes internal development, though promotion practices vary — verify with the firm.

 Parker Poe rounds out the major regional players, and they've been building out their banking practice to compete with the bigger names.
 Sometimes being at a slightly smaller platform means more client contact and faster partnership track.